ttxxjj1/Portofolio/README.md

 # High-Quality Programming (To see work go issues)
-Fullstack Programmer 7+ Years Experience
+Full-Time Fullstack Programmer — 7+ Years of Experience

+All my development work are tracked inside the Issues tab (on the top)